AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/mailchimp-member.md

 ### Create a [!DNL MailChimp] base connection using OAuth 2 refresh code

-To create a [!DNL MailChimp] base connection using OAuth 2 refresh code, make a POST request to the `/connections` endpoint of [!DNL Flow Service] API while providing credentials for your `host`, `authorizationTestUrl`, and `accessToken`.
+To create a [!DNL MailChimp] base connection using OAuth 2 refresh code, make a POST request to the `/connections` endpoint while providing credentials for your `host`, `authorizationTestUrl`, and `accessToken`.

 **API format**